 Set up Replication

-- Log on to a SoftNAS® instance and select the SnapReplicate / SNAP HA™ menu in the file tree.
+- Log into your SoftNAS® instance and select the SnapReplicate / SNAP HA™ menu from the Storage Administration panel.

 - Click Add Replication.